Admissible-level $\mathfrak{sl}_3$ minimal models: Introduction

-Vertex operator algebras are versatile algebraic structures which have made numerous contributions to the fields of mathematical physics, representation theory, number theory and geometry, to name but a few.
+Vertex operator algebras are versatile algebraic structures that have made numerous contributions to the fields of mathematical physics, representation theory, number theory and geometry, to name but a few.
 They are arguably best known as a rigorous algebraic axiomatisation of the chiral part of a two-dimensional \cft.
-Some of the earliest families of \voas\ to be studied were those constructed from affine \km\ algebras \cite{FreVer92}.
-When restricted to nonnegative-integral levels of the underlying affine \km\ algebra, the associated \cfts\ describe strings propagating on Lie group spacetimes \cite{WitNon84,GepStr86}.
+Some of the earliest families of \voas\ to be studied were those constructed from untwisted affine \km\ algebras \cite{FreVer92}.
+When restricted to nonnegative-integral levels of these algebras, the associated \cfts\ describe strings propagating on (compact, connected, simply connected) Lie groups \cite{WitNon84,GepStr86}.
 In this case, the \cft\ is rational and the category of modules of the \voa\ is a modular tensor category.
 In particular, the celebrated Verlinde formula holds for the fusion multiplicities \cite{VerFus88,MooCla89,HuaVer04,HuaVer04a}.

 There are, however, many other interesting levels that one can consider such as the nonintegral admissible levels of Kac and Wakimoto.
 The corresponding \voas\ are no longer rational, but the characters of the \hwms\ span a representation of the modular group \cite{KacMod88}.
 Unfortunately, the Verlinde formula gives negative fusion multiplicities in these cases \cite{KohFus88}, an inconsistency that led some in the research community to declare that nonintegral admissible levels might be ``intrinsically sick''.
-Nevertheless, \voas\ with these levels are useful in studying nonunitary coset models \cite{KenInf86} and essential for studying W-algebras via \qhr\ \cite{FeiQua90,KacQua03}.
+Nevertheless, \voas\ with these levels are useful in studying nonunitary coset models \cite{KenInf86} and are essential for studying W-algebras via \qhr\ \cite{FeiQua90,KacQua03}.

 The explanation for these negative fusion multiplicities was eventually isolated in \cite{RidSL208} for the \voa\ $\slnsimp{2}{-1/2}$ (and later extended to all $\slnsimp{2}{\kk}$ with $\kk$ admissible \cite{CreMod12,CreMod13} and many other \voas\ \cite{CreRel11,BabTak12,RidBos14,MorBou15,CanFus15,CanFus15b,RidAdm17,BabRep20,FehMod21}).
 The problem lies with the fact that the character formulae of \cite{KacMod88} are analytic continuations of the formal power series that encode the graded dimensions of modules.
 Because these continuations do not completely distinguish irreducible modules, the Verlinde formula returns (Grothendieck) fusion multiplicities for a quotient category of (virtual) modules.
 To obtain the correct (Grothendieck) fusion multiplicities, the fix \cite{CreMod12} is to consider a much larger category of modules and treat their characters as distributions rather than meromorphic functions.
 This fix was dubbed the ``standard module formalism'' in \cite{CreLog13,RidVer14}.